-These easy lemon muffins are moist and sweet with a tangy lemon flavour and deliciously nutty, fruity poppy seed.
+These easy lemon muffins are moist and sweet with a tangy lemon flavor and deliciously nutty, fruity poppy seeds.

 Vegan lemon poppy seed muffins are easy egg-free, dairy-free breakfast muffins with a refreshing lemon flavor and filled with poppy seeds for a nutty flavor.